demisto/content/Packs/AWS-SNS-Listener/Integrations/AWSSNSListener/README.md

 AWS-SNS-Listener description.
-This integration was integrated and tested with version xx of AWS-SNS-Listener.
+This integration was integrated and tested with version December 2023 of AWS-SNS-Listener.

 ## Configure AWS-SNS-Listener on Cortex XSOAR